When online, are you a Lemming or Leader?

 Leaders Lead

-Successful business owners lead — they don’t follow.
-They do what they need to do to succeed.
-Even if that means trial and error, embracing and learning new concepts, they do not excuse what the majority are doing to avoid proper actions or behavior.
+Successful business owners lead—they don’t follow.
+They do what they need to do to succeed, even if that means trial and error, embracing and learning new concepts.
+They do not excuse what the majority is doing to avoid proper actions or behavior.
 They lead by example.

-They also understand, almost innately, that that professional communications matter.
+They also understand, almost innately, that professional communications matter.
 That using the right words in the right way is part of marketing.
-And, anything — anything — you do reflects on your business, even if subtly.
+Anything you do reflects on your business, even if subtly.

 But the “younger set”…

-Life, as with business, should be all about deciding what you feel is important to you.
+As with business, life should be all about deciding what you feel is essential to you.
 Not what everyone else is doing to determine what efforts you should make or not.
-Certainly, if you desire a successful online business, just as with any off-line business, you can’t settle for doing the very least you can get away with.
+Indeed, if you desire a successful online business, just as with any off-line business, you can’t settle for doing what you can get away with.

-If you know it’s not right or beneficial to your brand, business, or image — then do what you know is right.
+If you know it’s not proper or beneficial to your brand, business, or image, do what you know is right.
 That’s what’s right for you.
 Think for yourself and use the information available to lead, not blindly follow.

 No Lemmings Allowed

-When it comes to business and technology one cannot be a lemming.
+Regarding business and technology, one cannot be a lemming.
 That is if you want to succeed.
 Quite the opposite.
-Thinking that all you need to do is make the minimal efforts, that so many others are only willing to make, is not a solid business plan.
+Thinking that all you need to do is make the minimal effort that so many others are only willing to make is not a solid business plan.

 Not if you want to rock it!

 Forget about what everyone else is doing or not doing as your guide.
-Yes, in business, it is wise to watch what others are doing.
+Yes, it is wise to watch what others are doing in business.
 That’s how you learn and improve.
 But your email communications need to be at a whole other level.

-If you communicate with clarity and professionalism, not only do you look smart, you are smart.
-And if you were to ask people, they would confirm that they prefer to do business with smart and professional businesses.
+If you communicate clearly and professionally, you not only look smart, but you are smart and can build that trust factor.
+If you were to ask people, they would confirm that they prefer to do business with competent professionals.

-Commit to learning how technology works, why it works the way it does, and then use it properly, so you own your actions.
-You’ll then be that person or company that others will want to spend their hard-earned dollars with.
+Commit to learning how technology works and why it works the way it does, and then use it properly so you own your actions.
+You’ll then be that person or company with whom others want to spend their hard-earned dollars.